CI-Tom/pub-quiz-challenge/README.md

    - Steps

-     - Go to Heroku and click on the new button in the top right corner of the page.
-Then select create new app from the dropdown menu.
+     - Go to Heroku and click on the new button at the top right of the page.
+Select create new app from the dropdown menu.

-     - Choose an app name, select the region and click create app.
+     - Enter a name, change region to Europe and click create app.

      - Go to settings and select Config Vars

+     - Locate Buildpacks and add Python and NodeJS in that order.

      - Add a new Config Var with a keyword of PORT and a value of 8000

-     - Next in settings find Buildpacks and add Buildpacks Python and NodeJS in that order.

      - Exit settings and click Deploy.
 Select GitHub from the deploy options.

-     - Find your repository and connect it to Heroku.
+     - Select your repository and connect it to Heroku.

-     - Select Manual Deploy from the options, make sure main branch is selected and click Deploy Branch.
+     - Click Enable Automatic Deploys in the automatic deploys section or make sure main branch is selected and click Deploy Branch in the manual deploy section.

      - The live version of the app can be found here [Live Game Link](https://pub-quiz-challenge.herokuapp.com/)